-Digital Collections presents a unique environment to discover, explore, and virtually experience digitized and born-digital assets from the Research Library’s Rare Book Collection and Archives, as well as from other Museum Departments.
+Digital Collections presents a unique environment to discover, explore, and virtually experience digitized and born-digital assets from the Gottesman Research Library’s Rare Book Collection and Museum Archives, as well as from other Museum Departments.
 Within these collections, users will find photographic imagery, moving pictures, sound recordings, rare book illustrations, manuscripts, original art, Museum memorabilia, and other archival holdings.
-Users can also discover licensable material beyond the Research Library’s collections, such as traveling exhibitions.
+Users can also discover licensable material beyond the Gottesman Research Library’s collections, such as traveling exhibitions.

 Statement Regarding Original Content

-The AMNH Library recognizes that Digital Collections users may discover offensive and pseudoscientific content which espouses beliefs that some scholars accepted in the past.
+The Gottesman Research Library recognizes that Digital Collections users may discover offensive and pseudoscientific content which espouses beliefs that some scholars accepted in the past.
 We struggle today to reckon with handling the research product of these views.
 We do not condone these misconceptions: they were wrong then and they are still wrong now.
 Yet we do want to acknowledge them, so as not to erase the more painful and ugly parts of our shared scientific history.
 We therefore try to present content here as it was created, for scholarly research purposes and to promote critical thinking.

 Content is restricted if it depicts culturally sensitive subject matter but may be viewed with approval of the archivists.
-Please fill out the form to Request Access to AMNH Archives to view restricted material.
+Please fill out the form to Request Access to the Museum Archives to view restricted material.
 Through collaboration with the Museum’s Scientific Departments, we strive to identify all such material.
 We also continually work to ensure that outdated and offensive cultural terminology in our repository’s descriptive records is updated with current and appropriate language.
 Although these processes are in place, inappropriate content or terms may still exist in Digital Collections, and we apologize.

 Please contact [email protected] with any concerns, questions or take down requests.